microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ---
 # Using Copilot Chat in VS Code

-When developing a project or learning something new, it can be a significant help to get AI assistance on your questions, large or small.
-[GitHub Copilot](https://github.com/features/copilot) enables an interactive chat experience that understands the context of your code, workspace, extensions, settings, and more.

-The [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension gives you a chat interface that lets you ask and receive answers to coding-related questions directly within Visual Studio Code, without requiring you to navigate documentation or search online forums.
-Copilot Chat can help you with a variety of coding-related tasks, like offering you code suggestions, providing natural language descriptions of a piece of code's functionality and purpose, generating unit tests for your code, and proposing fixes for bugs in your code.
+The [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension gives you a chat interface that lets you interact with [GitHub Copilot](https://github.com/features/copilot) and receive answers to coding-related questions directly within VS Code, without requiring you to navigate documentation or search online forums.

+GitHub Copilot Chat can provide coding assistance in various scenarios:

+* Answer coding questions on how to best solve a problem
+* Explain someone else's code and suggest improvements
+* Propose code fixes
+* Generate unit test cases
+* Generate code documentation

 Copilot Chat integrates in your developer flow and gives you assistance where you need it: